 Get Ready! for great Part-Time opportunities What other local employer can offer you this much as a part-timer?
 After extensive training - in the classroom and one-to-one - you will be ready to take your place in an extraordinary team.
-Working either Saturdays and week-ends, afternoons or evenings, even on a seasonal basis from June to September, anything up to 25 hours per week, you will soon appreciate what The Pace!
+Working either Saturdays and week-ends, afternoons or evenings, even on a seasonal basis from June to September, anything up to 25 hours per week, you will soon appreciate what sets us apart.
+77 13 The Prospects!
+Part-timers have far more to look forward to at William Hill.
+Prove yourself and you will have every opportunity to develop a career with us perhaps as a Team Leader, perhaps in Customer Service.
+I'M DWZZ: You'll be working with lively, likeminded people in a friendly, sociable atmosphere.
+We are particularly proud of our commitment to 'equal opportunities'.
+After all, it's your commitment and personality that matter most. per hour with bonuses), probably the best training of its kind, and a thriving sports and social club.

+Please note that every member of our team works Saturdays, Bank holidays and some Sundays.

+So if you're 18 or more and want to make the very most of your spare time, call us today for an application form or write to us with an idea of the hours that would suit you.
+Please contact: Julie Stead, Staff Controller, The William Hill Organization Ltd., 3 St. John's Centre, 31 Merrion Street, the face.
 You'll be entering the 'live' world of leisure.
 Not a betting shop, but the same excitement on a different scale.
-Where strange terminology meets stateof the art technology, and where no two days are the The Prospects.
-Part-timers have far more to look forward to at William Hill.
-Prove yourself and you will have every opportunity to develop a career with usperhaps as a Team Leader, perhaps in Customer Service.
-The Buzz.
-You'll be working with lively, like-minded people in a friendly, sociable atmosphere.
-We are particularly proud of our commitment to equal opportunities.
-After all, its your commitment and personality that matter most.
+Where strange terminology meets stateof-the-art technology, and where no two days are the same.
 The Benefits.
-As well as flexible hours, we offer excellent rates of pay (\$3.78 per hour, up to \$4.18 per hour with bonuses), probably the best training of its kind, and a thriving sports and social club Please note that every member of our team works Saturdays, Bank holidays and some Sundays, So If you're 18 or more and want to make the very most of your spare time, call us today for an application form or write to us with an idea of the hours that would suit you.
-Please contact: Julie Stead, Staff Controller, The William Hill Organization Ltd., 3 St. John's Centre, 31 Merrion Street, Leeds LSZ 8LP.
-Tel: (0532) 446122 ext.
-2122.
-Closing date: 14th May.
+As well as flexible hours, we offer excellent rates of pay (\$3.78 per hour, up to \$4.18